johanno/Complete-Single-GPU-Passthrough/README.md

 **Note**: Comment Unbind/rebind EFI framebuffer line from start and stop script if you're using AMD 6000 series cards, thanks to [cdgriffith](https://github.com/cdgriffith).
 Also, move the line to unload AMD kernal module below detaching devices from host.
 These might also apply to older AMD cards.
+[//]: <> (TODO: automate into oneliner?
+And do you need to change the pci numbers in the scripts???)
 <details>
   <summary><b>Create Libvirt Hook</b></summary>